wcarhart/algos/README.md

 False
 ```

-*Return a sorted list from the tree, via a depth-first traversal*
+*Return a sorted list from the tree, via a depth-first traversal:*
 ```
 >>> root.sorted_traversal()
 2